Grace-YuGuo/book-shelf-full-stack/README.md

 - Make sure to resolve any deployment errors by adjusting the code as necessary.

 ### Forking the Repository
 Forking the GitHub Repository allows you to create a copy of the original repository without affecting it.
-Follow these steps:
+Steps are as below:

 - Log in to GitHub or create an account.
 - Visit the repository link.
 - Click on "Fork" at the top of the repository.

 ### Creating a Clone of the Repository
 Creating a clone enables you to make a local copy of the repository.
-Follow these steps:
+Steps are as below:

-- Navigate to the Sojourn Scribbles repository.
+- Navigate to the book_shelf repository.
 - Click on the <>Code button.
 - Select the "HTTPS" option under the "Local" tab and copy the URL.
 - Open your terminal and change the directory to your desired location.